zbmed-semtec/mlentory-etl-pipeline/code/README.md

 https://developer.nvidia.com/cuda-downloads

 ### Run the project

+If you only want to check that everything runs you can execute the Test script that will build the whole architecture, you can execute *validate_tests.sh* script in the Test folder.
+Otherwise follow the instructions below:

 1. You need to build the images for the containers in the project, if you have a Nvidia gpu configured use the profile 'gpu' otherwise use the profile 'no_gpu':